 This is a fascinating place and the detail in restoration is truly impressive.
 The view from the back of the Visitor Centre, out over the predominantly red buildings of the Bar U Ranch complex, past vast prairie land on foothills, to the majesty of the Rocky Mountains beyond, is visually impressive, powerful and personifies the power of the land and the importance of maintaining it.

 A short walk down the hill on gravel road and a right turn begins the walking tour at white, mobile, bunkhouse wagons parked in front of the Chop House with the Stud Horse Barn behind.

 White, mobile living-quarters stand in front of the Chop House.
 The very large Stud Barn is behind and nearly completely hiding the Hay Barn in the distance.

 Old, horse-drawn wagons are parked in the east alcove of the Chop House.

 The well-preserved Stud Horse Barn is divided into two exhibits.
 One side hosts an impressive collection of historic, perfectly preserved and maintained horse-drawn carriages.
 Several come with interesting stories of their use and famous occupants.
 The other side informs about the breeds of horses raised at the ranch.

-Photographing the inside of the horse-drawn bunk houses is a similar exercise to showering at the Bear Mountain Motel or at the Rising Sun, however these exhibits are an excellent example of the depth of detail taken to preserve the nature of early twentieth-century ranching.
+Photographing the inside of the horse-drawn bunk houses is a challenging exercise however these exhibits are an excellent example of the depth of detail taken to preserve the nature of early twentieth-century ranching.
 Each wagon housed up to eight persons.